19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Divine Judgment.md

 If they are against the Deity's values, they are reduced to 1 [HP](../../../../Player%20Characters/Derived%20Statistics/Hit%20Points.md).

-If it is neutral, nothing happens.
+If they are neutral, nothing happens.

 You can only cast this spell once per creature — *once in a creature's entire existence*.